 It can be found in large, durable crystals that are occasionally a foot long.
 It is a fantastic gemstone to be cut and polished for making beautiful jewelry pieces.

 Aquamarine was first discovered in the modern era far from the sea in Siberia, named for its aqua color.
 By the 1770s, foreign traders in Europe began to take large quantities of tin.
-At the end of the 18th century, the discovery of huge deposits of ore caused mining to expand.
+At the end of the 18th century, the discovery of huge deposits of the ore caused mining to expand.

 Plenty of prominent pieces of jewelry have gemstones consisting mainly of aquamarine.